THE CEC EXPERIENCE

 Riders wishing to upgrade their accommodation from triple room occupancy to single or double occupancy, please click here for room upgrade prices.

 For non-Egyptian riders, if you need to stay extra night(s) prior or post the challenge, our team will be happy to assist you with this request.
 Just send us an email at firstname.lastname@example.org and we will book you in our official hotels using our special rates.

 Cross Egypt Challenge will provide 3 meals a day for the entire duration of the challenge.
-This starts with breakfast on October 6th and ends with breakfast on October 15th.
+This starts with breakfast on day 2 (first riding day) of the challenge and ends with breakfast on day 10..

 While breakfast and dinners will be mainly served at hotels, our own Desert Chefs will prepare very light lunches on the road and this will consist of basic canned food and biscuits depending on the availability at each destination.

 Cross Egypt Challenge will hand each participant 3 long sleeve t-shirts to wear during the challenge, as well as 1 polo shirts to wear during night events or ceremonies.
 Wearing the official clothes is a must during the rides and official ceremonies.
 Be prepared that you might encounter cold weather during early starts and at nights, so prepare yourself with a light jacket or a sweater.